 Remember, when you apply the fertilizer you need to water afterward so it gets into the ground to do the most good.
 If you wait for a rain, it might be too much and could wash the fertilizer away.

-One common question is how often should I water the lawn?
-Part of it depends upon how much rain we are getting at the time.
+One common question is “How often should I water the lawn?”
+Part of the answer depends upon how much rain we are getting at the time.
 If we are getting a nice rain once or twice a week, we do not need to water.
 But if we are not getting much rain, start with watering once a week and apply 1/2 inch of water.